-This means that cryptocurrency is also increasingly playing a role in the divorce process.
+This means that cryptocurrency is also increasingly playing a role in divorce.
 So, who gets the crypto in an Arizona divorce?

 Dividing Crypto in an Arizona Divorce: The Basic Rules Still Apply

-Another key early step is to determine what portion of your (or your spouse’s) cryptocurrency is subject to division in your divorce.
-As a general rule, assets owned prior to the marriage, assets acquired by inheritance, and assets received as a gift to one spouse qualify as “separate” property that is not subject to division in a divorce.
+Another key early step is determining what portion of your (or your spouse’s) cryptocurrency is subject to division in your divorce.
+As a general rule, assets owned before the marriage, assets acquired by inheritance, and assets received as a gift to one spouse qualify as “separate” property that is not subject to division in a divorce.
 But, there are exceptions, and commingling separate assets with community assets (i.e., using marital funds to purchase cryptocurrency in a pre-existing account) can put those separate assets on the table in subsequent divorce proceedings.

-It is also important to keep in mind that dividing marital assets in a divorce doesn’t necessarily mean splitting each individual asset down the middle.
-In other words, getting divorced does not mean that your spouse will automatically get half of your cryptocurrency.
+It is also important to remember that dividing marital assets in a divorce doesn’t necessarily mean splitting each asset down the middle.
+In other words, getting divorced does not mean your spouse will automatically get half of your cryptocurrency.
 If you choose, you can negotiate to keep all of your cryptocurrency holdings while giving up your interest in other marital property—as long as there is sufficient “other” property to satisfy the distribution requirements of Arizona’s community property law.

 Valuing Cryptocurrency for Divorce Purposes

-Given the volatile nature of Bitcoin and other cryptocurrencies, valuing cryptocurrency for divorce purposes can prove challenging.
-Bitcoin or Ethereum that is worth $100,000 today could easily be worth $50,000 or $150,000 when your divorce becomes final.
+Given the volatile nature of Bitcoin and other cryptocurrencies, valuing cryptocurrency for divorce can prove challenging.
+Bitcoin or Ethereum worth $100,000 today could easily be worth $50,000 or $150,000 when your divorce becomes final.
 So, how (and when) should you value your marital cryptocurrency for divorce purposes?

 At this point, there are no specific requirements.
 Rather, divorcing spouses have the flexibility to agree on a valuation procedure that works for them.
 With this in mind, some of the most common options include: